Units using capacity above represent kWDC.

 Technology Description: A global module spot price is assumed as the price basis, plus a supply chain premium for small installers.
 Module efficiency is based on the projected efficiency halfway between the efficiency of TOPCon and SHJ modules and tandem modules in the ITRPV in 2032, resulting in a price of $0.30/WDC.

 Justification: This scenario represents a relatively high long-term module efficiency-improvement expectation applied to a global spot price, including a supply chain premium for small installers.

 Technology Description: This scenario assumes design simplification and manufacturing automation.

 Justification: The power electronics industry already has road maps to simplify and automate current products, and there is more potential with increased industry size.

-Justification: In addition to the justifications listed above, there is potential for a national streamlined permitting process, with efforts currently underway.
-For example, the Solar Automated Permit Processing platform (SolarAPP+) is being designed to be an instant online solar permitting tool for code-compliant residential systems.
+Justification: In addition to the justifications listed above, there is potential for a national streamlined permitting process, with efforts that are currently underway.
+For example, the Solar Automated Permit Processing platform (SolarAPP+) is an instant online solar permitting tool for code-compliant residential systems.

-Technology Description: This scenario assumes a 4% energy gain and a degradation rate reduction from 0.7%/yr to 0.2%/yr.
+Technology Description: This scenario assumes a degradation rate reduction from 0.7%/yr to 0.2%/yr.

 Justification: Significant R&D is currently spent on improved cell temperatures and lower degradation rates.
 Degradation rates of 0.2%/yr are currently being pursued.